Minimax convergence rates of a binary plug-in type classification procedure for time-homogeneous SDE paths under low-noise conditions: Statistical setting

 The prediction principle for any classifier $g_{\bf f} \in \mathcal{G}$ consists, for any feature $X \in \mathcal{X}$, of returning one of the two classes $0$ and $1$ based on the information provided by $\Phi_{\bf f}(X)$.
 This information is generally too noisy when the value of $\Phi_{\bf f}(X)$ is in the vicinity of $1/2$, leading to a higher risk of misclassification.
 In these conditions, the highest possible convergence rate that can be reached by any empirical classification rule is $N^{-1/2}$ (see, \textit{e.g.}, \cite{Yang99}).
-This convergence rate can be improved when the probability of $\Phi_{\bf f}(X)$ being in the vicinity of $1/2$ is sufficiently small; in this case, we say that we are in a low-noise condition.
-When this condition is assumed to hold, it is referred to as a margin assumption on the regression function (see, \textit{e.g.} \cite{audibert2007fast}).
-The following result was proved in \cite{denis2025empirical}, \textit{Proposition 4.3}.
+This convergence rate can be improved when the probability of $\Phi_{\bf f}(X)$ being in the vicinity of $1/2$ is sufficiently small; in this case, we say that we are in low-noise conditions.
+When these conditions are assumed to hold, it is referred to as a margin assumption on the regression function (see, \textit{e.g.} \cite{audibert2007fast}).
+The following result was proved in \cite{denis2025empirical}, \textit{Proposition 4.3} in a multiclass setting.

 \begin{prop} There exists a constant $C > 0$ depending on ${\bf b^*} = (b_0^*, b_1^*) \in {\bf B}(\beta, R)$ such that for all $\varepsilon \in (0, 1/8)$,

 \end{prop}